utility-libraries/passwordlib-py/README.md

 ## Example usage

-passwordlib should offer an easy interface to create password-hashes
+passwordlib offers an easy interface to create password-hashes
 ```python
 from passwordlib import util as pwutil